anushka-sri1305/flowbit-aoi-app/README.md

 Flowbit AOI Creation App

 A single-page application built with React, TypeScript, Vite, Leaflet, and Tailwind CSS.
-Implements AOI (Area of Interest) creation using interactive markers, WMS imagery, and persistent local storage.
+Implements interactive AOI (Area of Interest) creation using markers and WMS imagery.

-Developed as part of the Flowbit Frontend Engineer Internship Assignment.
+This project is part of the Flowbit Frontend Engineer Internship Assignment.

 🌍 Features